Patrick Aisowieren

-Patrick Aisowieren is a Nigerian politician representing the Oriowo/Uhumwonde constituency in the 9th National Assembly in the House of Representatives of Nigeria.
+Patrick Aisowieren is a Nigerian politician who has served as a representative of the Orhionmwon/Uhumwonde constituency in the House of Representatives of Nigeria during both the 8th and 9th National Assembly.
+His political career began in 2003 when he was elected as a Councillor in Orhionmwon Local Government Area of Edo State.
+He then went on to serve as a member of the Edo State House of Assembly representing Orhionmwon East Constituency in 2007 and 2011, respectively.
+He is commonly referred to as "Project Master."

 Early life and education

 Hon Patrick was born on October 14, 1972, to the family of Aisowieren in Orhionmwon Local Government Area of Edo State, Nigeria.

 He finished the Eweka Grammar School with a Senior School Certificate.
 He furthered his education at the College of Education in Agbor, Edo State, and received his Nigeria Certificate in Education (NCE) in 1997.
 He graduated with a Bachelor's front Delta State University in 2001.

 Career

 Politics

 He was chosen to serve as a councillor in Edo State in 2003.
 He held that position up to his election to the Edo State House of Assembly in 2007.
 He was a member of the House from 2007 to 2011 and again from 2011 to 2015.

 Hon Aisowieren was chosen in 2015 to represent Orhionmwon/Uhunmwode Constituency in the Federal House of Representatives on the platform of the All Progressive Congress (APC).
+In 2023 he was first appointed by President Muhammadu Buhari as Member Rep Edo State on the NDDC Board.
+He was also reappointed by President Bola Ahmed Tinubu in 2023.